openwrt/asu/README.md

 # Attendedsysupgrade Server for LEDE/OpenWrt (GSoC 2017)

 This project intend to simplify the sysupgrade process of LEDE/LibreMesh.
-The provided tools here offer an easy way to reflash the router with a new release or package updates, without the need of `opkg` installed.
+The provided tools here offer an easy way to reflash the router with a new version or package updates, without the need of `opkg` installed.

 ![luci-app-attendedsysupgrade-screenshot](https://camo.githubusercontent.com/d21d3c2e43993325c0371866b28f09a67ea21902/687474703a2f2f692e696d6775722e636f6d2f653443716841502e706e67)